PhracturedBlue/asterisk_mbox/README.rst

 ==========
-AsteriskVM
+asterisk_mbox
 ==========
-AsteriskVM is a client/server which provides an API to work with Asterisk voicemail mailboxes This is the client library.
-Install asteriskvm_server on the Asterisk server as well.
+asterisk_mbox is a client/server which provides an API to work with Asterisk voicemail mailboxes This is the client library.
+Install asterisk_mbox_server on the Asterisk server as well.

 Capabilities
 ============